 It is an exciting time to be here, to grow into ever greater relationship with God and all around us.

 The Cathedral offers a variety of classes to draw you closer to God and enrich your Christian experience.
 These include workshops, Bible studies and regular program offerings.
 Below are our current offerings.
 On Sunday mornings adults can participate in a variety of offerings.
 Classes explore various subjects with talks by clergy or guest speakers.
 Various book studies, facilitat…Read More »

-The Lectionary Bible Study meets on Thursdays at noon in Ingram Lounge.
+The Lectionary Bible Study meets on Fridays at 10 a.m. in Ingram Lounge.
 An informal and informative study of the next Sunday's scripture lessons is led by lay leaders.
 No preparation is necessary.

 St. John's Cathedral is home to the "Institute for Christian Studies," offering workshops for members of all parishes in the Episcopal Diocese of Florida.
 Unless otherwise noted, classes run from 10a.m. to 3p.m. at St. John's Cathedral.
 The Institute for Christian Studies was created to help parishioners from throughout the Diocese of Florida strengthen the ministries of our churches.

 To reawaken an interest in Christian spirituality and to integrate mind, body and spirit by offering contemplative practices, classes, lectures, workshops and spiritual direction to foster connection, understanding and compassion for self, others and the mystery that beautifully and expansively holds us all.

 Education for Ministry (EFM) is a 4-year theological education at-a-distance from the School of Theology of the University of the South.
 Commitments are made for one year at a time.
 Groups of 6-12 students meet with a mentor on a weekly basis with the goal of providing tools for an individual to better carry out their lay ministry.
 Complete studies of the Bible, church history, l…Read More »